 Table structure

 The table structure of system.runtime.queries is as follows.
-I omitted "Extra" and "Comment" columns because these columns have no value.
-I add "values observed" column to show values I observed in my environment as examples.
+In this example, I omitted "Extra" and "Comment" columns because these columns have no value.
+I added "values observed" column to show values I observed in my environment.

 presto> describe system.runtime.queries ;